School Severe Weather and Natural Disaster Response

 TIP:

-During: Respond and Stay Safe
+2. Respond and Stay Safe During Severe Weather Events

 Every storm, every region, and every school are different.
 When you find yourself in a severe weather event—or preparing for inclement weather—it’s important to understand when to activate various components of your severe weather plan.
+The guidance below supports quicker decisions and clear school safety performance metrics during live incidents.

 Below is some guidance to help you determine what steps to take based on common weather events that are typically predictable.

-School Cancellations and Delays
+School Closures and Delays During Severe Weather

 It’s important to keep your school community’s safety top of mind when deciding when to cancel, delay, or hold normal classes.
 These decisions depend on many factors, including but not limited to: